Adam-Moujar/UltraLearning/Rust/README.md

     - Finish chapter 4 of rust by examples
     - Finish chapter 5 of rust by examples
     - Finish chapter 6 of rust by examples
+    - Finish chapter 7 of rust by examples